 We have not adopted a policy that expressly prohibits our directors, executive officers, security holders or affiliates from having a direct or indirect pecuniary or financial interest in any investment to be acquired or disposed of by us or in any transaction to which we are a party or have an interest.
-In fact, we may enter into a business combination with a target business that is affiliated with one of our initial shareholders, our directors or executive officers, although we do not intend to do so.
+In fact, we may enter into a business combination with a target business that is affiliated with our sponsor, directors or executive officers or Pala, although we do not intend to do so.
 Nor do we have a policy that expressly prohibits any such persons from engaging for their own account in business activities of the types conducted by us.